 The Company entered into an agreement, commencing on January 12, 2021 through the earlier of the consummation of a Business Combination and its liquidation, to pay the Sponsor or an affiliate of the Sponsor \$10,000 per month for office space, administrative and shared personnel support services.
-For the three months ended March 31, 2021, the Company incurred \$15,015, of which such amount is included in accounts payable and accrued expenses in the accompanying March 31, 2021 condensed balance sheet.
+For the three and six months ended June 30, 2021, the Company incurred expenses under this administrative services agreement of \$30,000 and \$60,015, respectively, of which such amounts are included in accounts payable and accrued expenses in the accompanying June 30, 2021 condensed balance sheets.